tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

 	102 --Yes--> 103[Implement it]
 ```

-Most of the time a single straightfoward solution will fit the bill for all the given requirements and implementation will be the next step.
+Most of the time a single straightforward solution will fit the bill for all the given requirements and implementation will be the next step.
 However, it happens from time to time that multiple solutions are valid and you will have to determine the pros/cons of each solution in order to make the best decision for the given situation.
 In any case, one will want to:

 * Reduce risk
 * Maximize flexibility